AhouLucas/linma2222-project/part4/report/report.typ

    #figure(
     image("../../fig_in_git/convergence_during_LSPE+PI_on_Approx_Model.svg", width: 50%),
-    caption: [Exact $Q$-function of the LQR approximate model against $Q_"LSPE"$] )<fig:q88_convergence>
+    caption: [Convergence of $K_k$ to $K_"lqr"$]
+  )<fig:q88_convergence>

   Here on @fig:q88_convergence, we see that after only 2 iterations, the LSPE policy converges to the optimal $K_"lqr"$ one.
 Altough there is a small error even after convergences, the error is small enough for this approximated policy to be considered a good approximation.

+  As a comparison with the previous policies, we also plotted the distributions of the average reward:

+  #figure(
+    image("../../fig_in_git/policy_comparison_histogram_Q8_8.svg", width: 50%),
+    caption: [Empirical distribution of the average rewards for the different policies] )<fig:q88_dist>

+  We see that this policy performs exactly like the LQR optimal policy as well as the $pi_"lspepi"$ policy.
 ]

+#pagebreak()

 == Question 8.9
 Repeat Question 8.7 (i.e., using the true reward model of the system) but with the constrained policy improvement.